elastic/crawler/docs/features/LOGGING.md

     system_logs_to_file: true
 ```

 Crawler also is capable of generating 'event' logs that contain details regarding each crawl being performed.
-These are meant for debugging and are quite verbose, and as such are only available to be written to file (see "Event Logs" section below for more information).
+These are meant for debugging and are quite verbose, and as such are only available to be written to file (see "event Logs" section below for more information).
 You can enable these via the following:

 ```
     event_logs_to_file: true